 Unstable blood sugar causes you to feel hungry before falling asleep or makes you wake up hungry.
 Increasing protein intake during dinner and omitting carbohydrates before bed helps stabilize blood sugar for a more restful sleep.

 Identifying if you are suffering from food sensitivity is challenging.
-In some cases, symptoms are severe and obvious like diarrhoea or skin rashes, but often symptoms are subtle making it almost unnoticeable.
+In some cases, symptoms are severe and obvious like diarrhea or skin rashes, but often symptoms are subtle making it almost unnoticeable.

 Symptoms of food sensitivity include abdominal cramps, hives, swelling of the face, heartburn, constipation, and anaphylactic shock.
 Sometimes food sensitivity symptoms worsen during or after physical activity.